MicrosoftDocs/win32/desktop-src/direct3d9/d3dxmatrixperspectivefovrh.md

 The return value for this function is the same value returned in the *pOut* parameter.
 In this way, the **D3DXMatrixPerspectiveFovRH** function can be used as a parameter for another function.

 To change the aspect ratio axis, use the calculation formula: fovy = 2 * math.atan(math.tan(fovy * 0.5) / aspect).
-Alternatively, add X and Y aspect ratio sub-parameters to scale the vertical view space: fovy = 2 * math.atan(math.tan(fovy * 0.5) / aspectY), aspect = aspectX * aspect Y.
+Alternatively, add X and Y aspect ratio variables in the structure to scale the vertical view space: fovy = 2 * math.atan(math.tan(fovy * 0.5) / aspectY), aspect = aspectX * aspect Y.

 This function computes the returned matrix as shown.